 Bridge Builder Small/Mid Cap Value Fund

-The Bridge Builder Small/Mid Cap Value Fund aims to provide clients with capital appreciation.
+The Bridge Builder Small/Mid Cap Value Fund aims to provide capital appreciation.

-Advisory Research, Inc. uses a bottom-up approach that seeks to identify companies with attractive valuations relative to net asset value.
-The strategy invests in stocks that Advisory Research believes are profitable, undervalued on a price-to-book basis and exhibit low levels of leverage.
+Advisory Research, Inc. uses a bottom-up approach that seeks to identify small capitalization companies with attractive valuations relative to net asset value.
+The strategy invests in stocks that Advisory Research believes are profitable, undervalued on a price-to-book basis, and exhibit low levels of leverage.

 BlackRock Investment Management, LLC invests in equity securities with the objective of approximating the capitalization-weighted total rate of return of the segments of the United States market for publicly traded equity securities as represented by the Russell Midcap® Value Index and the Russell 2000® Value Index.

-Boston Partners Global Investors, Inc. primarily invests in medium-capitalization companies and uses bottom-up fundamental analysis to make investment decisions.
-The Boston Partners strategy seeks to add value through bottom-up stock selection.
-The strategy is designed to identify companies with attractive valuation, sound business fundamentals and improving business momentum.
+Boston Partners Global Investors, Inc. primarily invests in mid capitalization companies and uses bottom-up fundamental analysis to make investment decisions.
+The strategy is designed to identify companies with attractive valuation, sound business fundamentals, and improving business momentum.

-LSV Asset Management will primarily invest in medium capitalization companies.
+LSV Asset Management primarily invests in mid capitalization companies.
 LSV uses a bottom-up investment style, seeking to identify companies that are trading at prices substantially below their intrinsic value.

 Vaughan Nelson Investment Management, LP uses a bottom-up value-oriented investment process.
 Vaughan Nelson seeks companies that typically possess one or more of the following attributes: businesses earning a positive return on capital with stable-to-improving returns, valued at a discount to their asset value, and/or having an attractive and sustainable dividend level.